nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

     Regex for the end mark for this scope.

 ``beginCaptures``
-    Captures for the ``begin`` marker, they work like captures for simple matches.
+    Captures for the ``begin`` marker.
+They work like captures for simple matches.
 Optional.

 ``endCaptures``
     Same as ``beginCaptures`` but for the ``end`` marker.
 Optional.